flash-oss/flash-developer-doc/README.md

 ## High level feature overview

-You can search, visualise, or extract your data using our [FlashConnect](https://connect.uat.flash-payments.com.au/) product.
+You can search, visualise, or extract your data using our [FlashConnect](https://connect.uat.flash-payments.com.au/) interface.

 ### Instant local Australian deposit (aka pay-in)